Invite Takumi to Slack

 Required Settings to Invite Takumi to Slack

-To enable Takumi to assess private repositories on GitHub via Slack, you need "Slack Integration" and "GitHub Integration" in the "Settings > Integrations" tab.
+To enable Takumi to assess private repositories on GitHub via Slack, you need "Slack Integration" and "GitHub Integration" in the "Settings > Integrations" tab, and then set up data scope per Slack channel (/takumi-scopes).

 1. How to Set Up Slack Integration